 A continuous effort involving our entire organization

-Our sustainability efforts are anchored in a logic of steady, incremental improvements.
-Relying on coherent action as an overarching principle, C2 Montréal aims to implement standards of sustainability throughout its organization, centred on four priorities:
+Our sustainability efforts are anchored in steady, incremental improvements.
+Taking a coherent approach is a fundamental principle, and C2 Montréal aims to implement standards of sustainability throughout its organization centred around four priorities:

-- Encouraging the preservation and optimal use of resources;
+- Encourage the preservation and optimal use of resources

-- Considering the human as the centrepiece of the C2 experience.
+- Put the well-being of people at the centre of the C2 experience

 Sustainability in event management

-Since 2016, C2 Montréal’s eponymous event is certified by BNQ 9700-253/2010, the Bureau de la normalisation du Québec’s standard for ecologically responsible event management.
+Since 2016, C2 Montréal’s annual flagship has been a BNQ 9700-253/2010 certification, the Bureau de la normalisation du Québec’s standard for ecologically responsible event management.

-Engagement, objectives, plans, vision… At this point you may wonder how we walk all that talk.
-In the spirit of demonstrating that C2 Montréal throws its weight behind its vision of sustainability, here’s a look, in numbers, at what we accomplished during C2 Montréal 2017.
+Engagement, objectives, plans, vision — at this point you may wonder how we walk all that talk.
+In the spirit of demonstrating that C2 Montréal is committed to its sustainability goals, here’s a look, in numbers, at what we accomplished during C2 Montréal 2018.

 of providers are local businesses